-Administrative expenses before exceptional items increased year-on-year, reaching £42.6 million in 2020 (2019: £31.0 million), an increase of £11.6 million (37.4%).
+Administrative expenses before exceptional items increased yearon-year, reaching £55.1 million in 2021 (2020: £42.6 million), an increase of £12.5 million (29.3%).
 This reflects the continued investment in staffing costs within Bond Turner to drive settlement of cases and cash collections.
-Staffing costs for Bond Turner increased to £16.6 million £3.2 million (23.5%).
-Investment in the VW Emissions class action (£2.9 million) has been expensed against Group profits in the year (2019: £0.9 being marketing costs.
-Further details around this particular claim are set out on page 12.
-The balance of the increase reflects the investment in marketing, staff and infrastructure to allow the Group to meet its growth aspirations, as well as its requirements and responsibilities as a Plc.
+Staffing costs for Bond Turner increased to £20.5 million (2020: £16.6 million), an increase of £3.9 million (23.5%) which, together with significant investment in staff within the Credit Hire division (2021: £12.4 million, 2020: £8.1 million) to ensure we maintained our high standards of service to an increasing number of clients, accounted for a total increase of £8.2 million.
+Following the establishment of our Housing Disrepair team in late 2020, some £1.8 million was invested in marketing costs in 2021 (2020: £0.1 million), all of which has been expensed as incurred.
+The balance of the increase reflects the investment in marketing and infrastructure to allow the Group to meet its growth aspirations.